Cyclone Fani: A look at some of the deadliest cyclones in India

 Cyclone Nilam, 2012: Cyclonic Storm Nilam was the deadliest tropical cyclone to directly affect South India since Cyclone Jal in 2012.
 More than 3000 people were evacuated around Mahabalipuram in the wake of the storm.
 The cyclone has claimed at least 12 lives across southern India.

 Cyclone Helen, 2013: Cyclone Helen, which crossed Andhra Pradesh coast on Friday, has damaged crops on nearly 3.5 lakh hectares of land.
-The cyclone has cliamed seven deaths.
+The cyclone has claimed seven deaths.

 Two deaths each were reported from Krishna and East Godavari districts and one each from Srikakulam and West Godavari districts.